kuzudb/kuzudb.github.io/docs/blog/factorization.md

 SELECT a.accID, c.accID
 FROM Account a, Transfer t1, Account b, Transfer t2, Account c WHERE b.name = 'Liz' AND
-      t1.src = a.accID AND t1.dst = b.accID
+      t1.src = a.accID AND t1.dst = b.accID AND
       t2.src = b.accID AND t2.dst = c.accID
 ```